Go Back

 showing-the-paint-dry-brush-planters

-Step 3: Adding Different Colors for Textured Brilliance
+Step 3: Different Colors for Textured

-Now I add the Farmhouse Beige or color of your choice using a new paint brush.
+Now it's time to add your second color, such as Farmhouse Beige or the color of your choice, using a new paint brush.
+Again, dip lightly and remove excess paint on paper towels or a rag.

 showing-the-painted-look-dry-brush-planters